Renault Captur hybrid: prices, specs and on-sale date of E-TECH plug-in

 Materials in the Captur have been revised to offer more soft-touch finishes and a broad array of colour options that will also have matching colour strips in the dash and door panels.
 E-Tech badging appears on the base of the gear lever, as well as on the tailgate.

 Practicality has been boosted thanks to the longer wheelbase and body, with an extra 160mm of legroom in the back.
-Boot space grows to 536 litres in the standard models; while boot capacity for the Captur plug-in has yet to be confirmed, it'll at least benefit from a cable storage compartment under the floor.
+Boot space grows to 536 litres in the standard models; while boot capacity for the Captur plug-in is 379 litres and there's a cable storage compartment under the boot floor.

 The all-new Renault Captur’s exterior design speaks clearly of its ambitions to feel more upmarket.
 The full LED headlights, C-shaped daytime running lights and rear light design is standard across the range.